znobakht/MultipleSelectCheckBox/README.md

-# Multiple Select
+# Multiple Select / Vite and Tailwind

 This template provides a multiple select with checkBoxes for Iran provinces.
-It implemented usign Vite and Tailwind.
+It implemented using Vite and Tailwind.

 - [@MyLinkedInProfile](https://www.linkedin.com/in/zakiyeh-nobakht/)